Redislabs-Solution-Architects/acre-terraform-cron-replication/README.md

 The solution can also provide DR for RediSearch, RedisTimeSeries and RedisBloom, modules in ACRE.
 This solution could also serve as a base for use cases besides DR, like testing.

+The primary cluster, deployed across 3-AZs, will have a 99.99 SLA that is financially backed by Azure.
+There are no "preview" features included in this reference implementation.
+The components used in this solution are all Generally Available (GA).

+The functions automate the following:

+- export the primary cluster as a snapshot (rdb)
+- copy rdb to secondary region
+- import rdb to secondary (DR) cluster

 ### Built With

 * [Terraform](https://terraform.io)